 The Real Singularity

-The rising curve that will describe M.I. capabilities will never be a pure mathematical singularity, increasing to infinity.
-Nonetheless, the advent of M.I. can still be considered a singularity in the sense that it will cause an inflection point in the course of human existence that will radically change the human condition and invalidate linear predictions based on past events.
+The rising curve that will describe S.I. capabilities will never be a pure mathematical singularity, increasing to infinity.
+Nonetheless, the advent of S.I. can still be considered a Singularity in the sense that it will cause an inflection point in the course of human existence that will radically change the human condition and invalidate linear predictions based on past events.

-M.I.s will be superb at creating, acquiring, extending, analyzing and synthesizing knowledge about the real world.
+S.I.s will be superb at creating, acquiring, extending, analyzing, and synthesizing knowledge about the real world.
 Knowledge compatible with and, in fact, created specifically with human goals and purposes in mind.
 When this happens human’s ability to control the environment they live in, to pursue the things they desire and avoid the things they don’t will take a quantum leap forward.
-It will be game changing.
+It will be game-changing.
 Properly speaking, however, it will not be an intelligence singularity so much as a knowledge singularity.
 Singularities in the course of human development, caused by explosions in practical knowledge about the world, have happened before.
 Twice.

 6000 years ago humans learned to write their languages down and store their knowledge in persistent forms.
-Written language is far superior to spoken language for communicating complex concepts especially over long periods.
-Written language permits large quantities of knowledge to be accumulated and passed down the generations and without the distortions that come from oral traditions.
+Written language is far superior to spoken language for communicating complex concepts, especially over long periods.
+The written language permits large quantities of knowledge to be accumulated and passed down the generations without the distortions that come from oral traditions.

 The invention of written language marks, by definition, the beginning of history but more to the point, it marks the beginning of civilization.
 Every civilization is built upon a sophisticated and clearly defined vision of what the world is and people’s place in it: a common world model shared by its inhabitants.
 Such models and the sophisticated technology that is the recognized hallmark of civilizations are not possible without the large, stable body of knowledge that written language makes possible.
 This was the Second Singularity.